-The term mandala originates from the sanskrit word meaning circle.
-While mandalas are commonly associated with Eastern religions, they are in fact non-denominational, and have been used across all major religions to represent an inner connection to the greater universal energy.
+Mandalas have existed across cultures for thousands of years as a form of meditation—a quiet state of mental awareness.
+'Mandala' originates from the sanskrit word for circle, which eludes to the symmetrical patterns and designs.
+While mandalas are commonly associated with Eastern religions, they are in fact non-denominational and have been used across all major religions to represent an inner connection to universal energy.

-Always fascinated by people's capacity to grow and change, Lynn began shifting more of her focus to art and meditation.
-Meditation has had a tremendous influence on her career.
-It is the most effective tool she knows for making practical, positive changes both in business and personal life.
-For the past 20 years, Lynn has been meditating with mandalas, and the last 10 years she has widened her practice to a variety of styles including: silent meditation, guided journeys, breath work, yoga, kundalini, and sound meditation.
+Meditation is one of the most effective tool she knows for making practical, positive changes both in business and personal life.
+For the past 20 years, Lynn has been meditating with mandalas, and the last 10 years she has widened her practice to a variety of styles including: silent meditation, guided journeys, breath work, yoga and sound meditation.

-In her early twenties Lynn migrated to acrylic and digital painting, and began exhibiting at group shows around LA, including Ink Studios, The Brewery in Downtown LA and The Whole 9 Gallery in Culver City.
-Several works, including one from the Lotus Flower series were featured in the Peace Project, a show that traveled nationally via The Whole 9 Gallery.
+In her early twenties Lynn moved to acrylic and digital painting and began exhibiting at group shows around LA, including Ink Studios, The Brewery in Downtown LA and The Whole 9 Gallery in Culver City.
+Several works traveled nationally as part of the Peace Project exhibit.

-In 2010 Lynn moved north to San Luis Obispo, CA. She continues to explore the intersection of ancient mandala art forms and the modern age.
-Her work is on display at East Wellbeing & Tea, and she published her first coloring book last year (many more to come).
+Now in San Luis Obispo, CA. She continues to explore the intersection of ancient mandala art forms and the modern age.
+Her work is on display at East Wellbeing & Tea and she has published Meditate with Mandalas coloring book.

 The essence of Lynn's work comes from her commitment to vitality.
-Through meditation, nutrition, and exercise, she increases the vibrancy in her body – a devotion that makes her mandalas more powerful.
-Her work aims to uplift and inspire awareness, emotional intelligence, empowerment, and self-love.
+Her work aims to uplift and inspire awareness, emotional intelligence, empowerment and self-love.

-Some people are familiar with sand mandalas created by Tibetan Buddhist monks.
+One tradition is the sand mandala created by Tibetan Buddhist monks.
 Traditional mandala patterns are intricately formed using colored grains of sand.
-After days or weeks of creating, the sands are gathered up and washed into a body of moving water – a way to demonstrate impermanence and spread healing energies to the world.
+After days or weeks of creating, the sand is gathered up and washed into a body of moving water – a way to demonstrate impermanence and spread healing energies to the world.

-In western culture, psychoanalyst Carl Jung and therapist Susanne Fincher have both explored the power of mandalas, using them as a technique to restore balance and engage personal growth.
+In western culture, psychoanalyst Carl Jung and therapist Susanne Fincher have used mandalas as a technique to restore balance and engage personal growth.